 Executive Director of the American Association for Access, Equity, and Diversity

-In the fall of 2001, Wilcher also served as Adjunct Associate Professor of Law at the Washington College of Law, American University, Washington, D.C.
-Her more than twenty years of experience include service as civil rights counsel with the Education and Labor Committee, US House of Representatives; as Director for State Relations and General Counsel with the National Association of Independent Colleges and Universities, and as a staff attorney with the National Women’s Law Center.
+Wilcher’s more than twenty years of experience includes serving with the Education and Labor Committee, the U.S. House of Representatives, the National Association of Independent Colleges and Universities, and the National Women’s Law Center.

 Wilcher is an honors graduate of Mount Holyoke College, holds a master’s degree from the New School for Social Research, and a JD from the Harvard Law School.